hasnainnaeem/Violence-Detection-in-Videos/README.md

 - Real-time Predictions on Video Feed from Camera
 - Main.py file to demonstrate all the features of project
 - Code modifications to make it work on google colab.
 Colab notebook is included in the repo.
 To setup on colab, [upload this zipped project file](https://drive.google.com/file/d/1a1tEKM9ofqBBj-rlDAc8zQOch42eCn8Y/view?usp=sharing) on your google drive in root directory and run the code in colab notebook.
+- Some work on Gunshot Detection in Audio was also done using Deep Learning.
+You can find it the code and custom dataset details [here](https://github.com/hasnainnaeem/Gunshot-Detection-in-Audio).
 <br />

   The proposed approach outperforms the state-of-the-art methods, while still processing the videos in real-time.